jvdmeijs/DataAnalysis/README.md

 A program for RDFX data analysis using python.
 This program is a quick way to generate a trajectory file from a output.

 The supported input files at this moment are:
--Vasp
+Vasp;
 Output files that the support will be build for in the future:
--ADF
+ADF;
--QE
+QE;
--Gaussian
+Gaussian;

 The output file from the program looks like this (general structure)
 ```